OpenMendel/MendelGeneticCounseling.jl/index.md

 ### Overview
 Genetic Counseling is a component of the umbrella [OpenMendel](https://openmendel.github.io) project.
 This analysis option computes risks to individuals in pedigrees segregating Mendelian diseases.
 As a conditional probability, a genetic risk involves two likelihoods, a numerator likelihood with the riskee having an disease genotype or phenotype at the disease locus and a denominator likelihood with the riskee having an unknown or non-specific phenotype at the disease locus.
-Depending on the problem, complicating features such as age of onset, mutation, linked markers, and biochemical tests come into play.

 ### Appropriate Problems and Data Sets
 Genetic Counseling will handle fairly complicated problems involving mutation, reduced penetrance, and linked markers.
 Genetic Counseling does not provide empiric risks or theoretical risks under models for genetic heterogeneity or polygenic inheritance.